Pivotal Assessment of the Effects of Bioactives on the Health and Wellbeing, from Human Genome to Food Industry –

 Role of ILSI Europe

 The main objectives of this work package are the preparation, publication and implementation of guidance documents that will inform and assist the food industry sector, especially small and medium enterprises (SMEs), to produce bioactive-enriched foods (BEF) with supportive health claims according to the EU legislation.
 Uniquely, a set of integrated guidelines for the scientific community are describing the experimental work necessary to ensure the scientific substantiation of health claims.
 A second set of guidelines mainly targeted towards the food industry, including SMEs, provide a practical guide from product development to the submission of a health claim dossier.
 These guidance papers are not limited to the bioactives and food matrices selected in the project and so are of generic applicability.
-In addition, ILSI Europe is supporting the organisation of two workshops on 21-22 September 2017 with the European Commission Joint Research Centre (EC JRC) in Brussels, Belgium, which will discuss these guidance papers.
+In addition, ILSI Europe is organising two workshops on 21-22 September 2017 with support from the European Commission Joint Research Centre (EC JRC) in Brussels, Belgium, which will discuss these guidance papers.
 Task force members are also collaborating as part of an industry platform to evaluate the practical implementation issues of the project.

 The final PATHWAY-27 deliverables will include the formulation and production of BEF with a demonstrated effect in MS dietary treatment.
 Best practices and guidelines for planning dietary interventions will be developed, as well as guidance for SMEs to produce health-promoting BEF and submit scientifically substantiated health claim dossiers.
 The expected project impact will be optimised across Europe by targeting dissemination events at industry (especially SMEs), consumers as well as science and technology stakeholders.